WilliamsPanLab/gs/SampleConstructions/SampleConstruction.md

     ## Warning: Removed 18 rows containing non-finite values (stat_bin).

-    ## [1] "Variables: Close friend was seriously sick/injured?
+    ## [1] "Variables: Saw crime or accident?
 Did this happen in the past year?"

     ## No id variables; using all as measure variables